Brexit and your life and property in Italy

 3. Right to residence

-If staying less than half the year:
+If staying less than 90 days:

 You should not need a visa.
 Most non-EU citizens are allowed free access without a visa for 90 days in every 180.